Tracey Emin: Sculpture

-The death mask, which enjoyed a popular revival in the nineteenth century, was a method for preserving the final expression and physiognomy of the famous or infamous, largely based on the belief that facial features and proportion could explain personal attributes such as genius or criminality.
-These likenesses were often produced and distributed in multiples as plaster casts could be taken from a bronze original.

-Death Masks were most usually made of male subjects.
-The red appliqué fabric on which Emin's bronze head is placed refers to the frequent use of quilting and embroidery in her work, associated with the domestic sphere of women, which challenges masculine frameworks of history and art history.
-Emin, whose work is often based on images of herself, once commented "It is like they have seen my art by seeing me".
-In this work she offers herself in perpetuity as an enclosed specimen or museum display, literally transforming herself into an object for the scrutiny of generations to come.

-At Emin's 2007 Venice Biennale exhibition, as well as the central exhibition's Tower sculptures, tall wooden towers consisting of small pieces of timber piled together, a new small bronze-cast sculpture work of a child's pink sock was revealed Sock (2007) on display on the steps of the British Pavilion.
+At Emin's 2007 Venice Biennale exhibition, and the central exhibition's Tower sculptures, tall wooden towers consisting of small pieces of timber piled together and a new small bronze-cast sculpture work of a child's pink sock was revealed Sock(2007) on display on the steps of the British Pavilion.
 Her exhibition again attracted widespread UK media coverage, both positive and negative.

-In September 2007, Emin announced she would be exhibiting new sculpture work in the inaugural Folkestone Triennial, which took place in the Kent town from June until September 2008.
-In June 2008, Emin discussed the Folkestone sculptures, stating the "high percentage" of teenage pregnancies in the Kent town had inspired this latest work.
-Emin said her contribution would be different pieces placed around the town, "I'm going to be making very tiny bronze-cast items of baby clothing.
+In September 2007, Emin announced she would be exhibiting new sculpture work in the inaugural Folkestone Triennial, which took place in the Kent town from June to September 2008.
+At the start of the exhibition's run, Emin discussed the Folkestone sculptures, stating the "high percentage" of teenage pregnancies in the Kent town had inspired this latest work.
+Emin said, "I'm going to be making very tiny bronze-cast items of baby clothing.
 It's baby clothes that I have found in the street, like a mitten or a sock."
+She placed several of the pieces made around the town.